Rosy98/PHP2650-FInal-Project/index.md

-The first source, is the initial publicly accessibel COVID-19 image dataset, which is the biggest publicly available source for COVID-19 picture, offering a comprehensive collection of hundreds of frontal view X-ray images [@melba].
+The first source, is the initial publicly accessibel COVID-19 image dataset, which is the biggest publicly available source for COVID-19 picture, offering a comprehensive collection of hundreds of frontal view X-ray images [@cohen2020].
 The second dataset source collected and labels chest X-ray images from children, which includes 3,883 instances of pneumonia and 1,349 normal cases, taken from a total of 5,856 patients [@KERMANY2018].
 The third dataset source comes from COVID-Net open